ndeadly/MissionControl/README.md

 * Non-Switch controllers cannot be used to wake the system from sleep.
 * Wii(U) controllers can take a while to pair with the console.
 For some reason they are only detected at the end of a device discovery cycle.
 Be patient and re-press the sync button on the controller if neccessary.
 * Xbox One controllers may disconnect and refuse to reconnect after initial pairing.
 The controller will connect normally after console is restarted.
-* Layout of Xbox One input report appears to have changed at some point.
-Button mapping may be incorrect on newer controller firmwares.
-I no longer have access to a controller to test.
+* Xbox One button layout was changed at some point in a firmware update.
+Please ensure your controller firmware is up to date if you have issues with incorrect button mappings.

 ### Credits
 * [__switchbrew__](https://switchbrew.org/wiki/Main_Page) for the extensive documention of the Switch OS.